 First cook one side.
 It should be less than half cooked or about one-fourth cooked.

 Turn and cook the other side.
 This should be a little bit more cooked than the first side.
 Brown spots should be visible.

 Now hold the roti with a tong and keep the first side which was cooked, directly on fire.
 The roti will start to puff.

-Remove and apply ghee on the rotis.
+Remove and apply ghee or oil on the phulka.
 Applying ghee or oil keep them soft for a long time.
-Rotis made with this method is ideally served hot.
+Phulka made with this method is ideally served hot.